ozkansafak/Galvanize-Capstone-Project/Notes.md

 - Some files have 3/4 time signature.
 Better just take them out of the training set
 - Some files have two movements in the same file.

-I'm having anxiety about Lee's idea of using a naive pitch matrix as training data.
+I'm having serious anxiety about Lee's idea of using a naive pitch matrix as training data.

 ---